How a Paycheck Protection Program (PPP) Loan Works

 - You did not reduce annual salaries/hourly wages of employees by more than 25% and can demonstrate that you were unable to operate at normal business levels

-For businesses with PPP Loans less $50K, you can find your Forgiveness Application form here and application instructions here.
-For businesses with PPP Loans over $50K, if you are eligible for the EZ Application, you can find the EZ Application form here and the application instructions here.
-If you are not eligible for the EZ Application, you can find the Full Forgiveness Application form here and the application instructions here.
+For businesses with PPP Loans at or under $150,000, you can find your Forgiveness Application form here.
+For businesses with PPP Loans over $150,000, if you are eligible for the EZ Application, you can find the EZ Application form here.
+If you are not eligible for the EZ Application, you can find the Full Forgiveness Application form here.

 FAQs: SBA PPP Loans